Decision Fatigue: Why Fewer Daily Choices Make You Sharper

 This misunderstands both the neuroscience of willpower and the structural conditions that produce habit failure.

 Willpower is not a character trait.
 It is a resource.
 And like any resource, it can be depleted, rationed, and conserved.
-The most self-disciplined people in the world are not those who exert maximum willpower - they are those who design their lives to require the least amount of willpower possible.
+The most self-disciplined people in the world are not those who exert maximum willpower, they are those who design their lives to require the least amount of willpower possible.

 As James Clear writes in Atomic Habits: "People with the best self-control are typically the ones who need to use it the least."

 When you eliminate unnecessary decisions, batch the necessary ones, and automate your defaults, you are not cheating.
 You are operating intelligently with a finite resource.
+See building habits without willpower for the deeper take.

 The Compounding Effect of Automation